 Before submitting an academic appeal, please consider whether your reasons for appealing fit into one (or both) of these categories and meet the criteria outlined above.
 Your appeal should also provide suitable evidence for the reasons you invoke.

 A grade cannot be challenged by solely questioning the academic judgement of the marker.
 If you have questions about a grade you have received, you should make use of the possibility to inspect your exam and to obtain feedback from the marker.
-To appeal against the results of an assessment, you should have evidence for a lack of due diligence, impaired/biased judgement or a manifest procedural error by the examiner(s).
+To appeal against the results of an assessment, you should have evidence of a lack of due diligence, impaired/biased judgement, or a manifest procedural error by the examiner(s).

 To be admissible, an appeal must meet the following conditions: